Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Corbin Carroll ready for the second of a three-game series against Alex Call and the Washington Nationals on Saturday at Chase Field.
+Corbin Carroll and the Arizona Diamondbacks take the field against Luis Garcia and the Washington Nationals on Sunday at 4:10 PM ET, in the final of a three-game series at Chase Field.

-The Diamondbacks are the favorite in this one, at -150, while the underdog Nationals have +125 odds to win.
-The over/under for the contest has been set at 9.5 runs.
+The favored Diamondbacks have -165 moneyline odds against the underdog Nationals, who are listed at +140.
+A 9.5-run over/under has been set in the game.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.